AquilaCMS/AquilaCMS/README.md

 ## Installation

-You can download the source code from GitHub and run the following command-line (not 'Windows cmd') to launch the installer.
+You can download the source code from GitHub and run the following command-line (not 'Windows cmd') to launch the interactive installer.

 - With npm :